Keyboard harmony and improvisation

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

 This course will introduce you to skills of improvisation.
 Ideal for pianists with little experience in this area, or those who require new ideas, structure and supervision for to develop their existing improvisation skills.
-This is the second module of a year-long course but it is possible to join at this point if you have appropriate skills and knowledge.

 This is a live online course.
 You will need: